Guesthouses, hotels and resorts

 Ba Na Mountain

-This mountain, about 45 km west of Da Nang, is usually visited as a daytrip, but you can also stay for the night.
-You won't exactly be spoiled for options -- there are only two hotels -- but the low visitor rate ensures you'll be able to snag a room.
-It's a great option if you're looking to escape the heat of China Beach -- since temperatures are often 10 degrees cooler than in Da Nang.
-May through July are the prime months for sunny whether and clear, panoramic views from the 1,478 metre peak.
+This mountain, about 45 kilometres west of Da Nang, is usually visited as a daytrip, but you can also stay for the night.
+You won't exactly be spoiled for accommodation options as there are only two hotels, one of which was closed for renovation on our May 2014 trip.
+Spending the night we feel would let you absorb the incredible views away from the crowds and get more of a sense of the nature that surrounds you.
+It's also a great option if you're looking to escape the heat of China Beach since temperatures are often 10 degrees cooler than in Da Nang.
+May through July are the prime months for sunny weather and clear, panoramic views from the 1,478-metre peak.
 Once the rainy season starts in September the mountain is almost constantly shrouded in cloud, meaning that when you could be sunning on the sand down below, you'll be shivering in the drizzle up here.
-In November and December, the temperature plummets and there are frequent thunderstorms, and travel is not recommended.
-Note that if you're staying on Ba Na mountain, you'll need to pay an entrance fee at the base.
+In November and December the temperature plummets and there are frequent thunderstorms, so travel is not recommended.
+Note that if you're staying on Ba Na mountain, you'll need to pay a $25 entrance fee at the base and you'll want to avoid weekends and Vietnamese holidays.
+Weeknight rates come with big discounts and it's not unsual to have the whole of Ba Na to yourself when that last cable car heads back down to base at 21:15.

 Jump to a destination